Ulysses S. Grant: Civilian struggles, slavery, and politics

 Grant moved to St. Louis, taking on a partnership with Julia's cousin Harry Boggs working in the real estate business as a bill collector, again without success and at Julia's prompting ended the partnership.
 In August, Grant applied for a position as county engineer.
-He had thirty-five notable recommendations, but Grant was passed over by the Free Soil and Republican county commissioners because he was believed to share his father-in-law's Democratic sentiments.
+He had thirty-five recommendations, but Grant was passed over by the Free Soil and Republican county commissioners because he was believed to share his father-in-law's Democratic sentiments.

 In April 1860, Grant and his family moved north to Galena, accepting a position in his father's leather goods business, "Grant & Perkins", run by his younger brothers Simpson and Orvil.
 In a few months, Grant paid off his debts.
 The family attended the local Methodist church and he soon established himself as a reputable citizen.